 Seek legal advice on what paperwork (such as a Power of Attorney) will be needed in order to act on behalf of your parent.
 It is very important to take care of this portion of the process early on, as you do not want to be in a position where a buyer for the home is found, but you cannot legally execute the sale.
-For more information about the Power of Attorney document, see our blog.
+Learn more about the Power of Attorney.

 The first step in selling any home is to clean it and remove any unwanted or unneeded furniture or other items from the property.
 Decluttering is always a good idea, as it makes a house look larger and gives prospective buyers a better idea of whether the home would be a good fit for them.